DENTISTRY- A Complete Timeline

 - In 1969, Apollo-11 Astronauts Neil Armstrong and Buzz Aldrin, Land on the Moon and Walk on its Surface

-The progress of dentistry into an advanced science is a truly remarkable one.
+The progress of dentistry into an advanced science is certainly remarkable.
 This timeline only scratches the surface on how this specialty evolved.
-The importance and value of dental art and science as a humane service are well recognized, but we are so accustomed to view the question from the modern standpoint that we, generally speaking, overlook the immense work done by our predecessors reaching far back in unbroken line to the mists of antiquity.
-It was they who laid the foundations upon which modern dentistry has been built.
+The importance and value of dental art and science as a humane service are well recognized.
+But we are so accustomed to view the question from the modern standpoint that we, generally speaking, overlook the immense work done by our predecessors reaching far back in unbroken line to the mists of antiquity.
+It was certainly they who laid the foundations upon which modern dentistry has been built.

 Dr. Scott Swank, Curator, The Dr. Samuel D. Harris National Museum of Dentistry